Jad Roeske, M.D.

 Kicking and screaming.
 That is how I began my weight loss journey with the Mayo Clinic Diet.
 To say I was an unwilling participant at first was an understatement.
 I felt trapped, however, because my pants were too tight even though I had bought the hidden elastic waistband.
 I even had the unpleasant experience of having a patient whom I hadn’t seen for a while remark, “Boy, you’ve gained weight.”
 Ouch, that hurt!

-I had also told Diane Dressel, coordinator of Weight Management Services, I would participate this spring.
+I had also told the coordinator of Weight Management Services in Eau Claire that I would participate this spring.
 I had originally signed up for the fall 2014 session.
 I had ducked out of that session because I knew fall would be a hard time for me.
 My firstborn son was headed off to college for his first year, and the shortening of the days has always made me crave carbohydrates.
 Diane called to remind me of the first session in January.
 I couldn’t dodge that bullet.